Gedlegg/sql-challenge/README.md

 # sql-challenge

 # Data Modeling
-- By examining the provided CSV, an Entity Relationship Diagram of the tables skech `employee_ERD_Skech.png`
+- By examining the provided CSV, an Entity Relationship Diagram of the tables `employee_ERD_Skech.png` skeched using QuickDBD.
-- The final Entity Relationship Diagram of the tables were created using PostgreSQL after the tabele created and relationship constructed `employee_ERD.png`
+- The final Entity Relationship Diagram of the tables were created using PostgreSQL after the tabele created and relationship constructed `employee_ERD.png`.

 # Data Engineering
 ### Creating Tables: